September 20, 2022

 Of course, you can also buy a blanket policy for all of your jewelry.
 The only requirement is having your pieces appraised so the jewelry insurance company knows the replacement value of your collection.

-Even though a Ritani engagement ring will come with a free expert appraisal, jewelry should be appraised around every five years.
+Even though a Ritani engagement ring or jewelry piece will come with a free expert appraisal, jewelry should be appraised around every three to five years.
 It’s important to get your jewelry appraised this often because the jewelry market is always changing.
+Luckily, jewelry appraisals are typically quite inexpensive!

 Prices for certain stones can change from year to year.
 Inflation changes can also change the value of your jewelry.
 Getting the correct value of your jewelry is important for proper insurance coverage.